HALAL & HARAM

 Halal certification is responsible for one dollar in every three earned from export and is directly responsible for the employment of over 400,000 non-Muslim Australians, both men and women.

-Companies enjoy a larger market share due to Halal certification.
+Companies enjoy a larger market share due to Halal certification as a quarter of the worlds population is Muslim.

 The Halal market continues to grow worldwide.